Milan (2004 film)

+Milan is a 2004 Philippine romantic drama film directed by Olivia M. Lamasan from a screenplay she co-written by Raymond Lee, who solely wrote the story concept.
+Set in the city of Milan in Italy, the film stars Claudine Barretto and Piolo Pascual, with the supporting cast including Iza Calzado, Ilonah Jean, Lotlot de Leon, and Ryan Eigenmann.

+Produced and distributed by Star Cinema, the film was theatrically released in the Philippines on February 11, 2004, and it grossed over ₱130 million.

 Synopsis

-This story follows the journey of naive Lino (Piolo Pascual) as he searches for his missing wife Mary Grace in Italy.
+The story follows the journey of naive Lino (Piolo Pascual) as he searches for his missing wife Mary Grace in Italy.
 He comes across Jenny (Claudine Barretto), an imposing figure in the Filipino community of migrant workers, whose dreams of grandeur have clouded her need for personal relationships.
 In a desperate quest for game and survival, the two find refuge and affirmation in each other.
-What started as a mentor – protégé relationship, Lino and Jenny’s partnership evolves beautifully into a self-consuming love affair.
-Until these are put to a test.
+What started as a mentor–protégé relationship, Lino and Jenny’s partnership evolves beautifully into a self-consuming love affair.
+Until these are put to the test.
 Reality bites as the land changes everything.

-In the end, it matters not that Lino finds his wife for he has found himself.
+In the end, it matters not that Lino finds his wife, for he has found himself.
 And alas, it matters not for Jenny that she sacrifices for love, for she has learned to give, in order to live again.